nonblocking/mashroom/packages/plugin-packages/mashroom-security/README.md

 export default bootstrap;
 ```

-Which has to implement the following interface:
+The provider has to implement the following interface:

 ```js
 export interface MashroomSecurityProvider {